NickvisionApps/libnick/docs/README.md

 If a member variable is get or set only, we will document this as `std::string Var: get` and `std::string Var: set` respectively.

+### Events
+libaura provides a C#-inspired event system module under the Nickvision::Aura::Events namespace.
+This module contains a class `Event<T>` that handles registering and calling callbacks when said event is invoked.

+For example, assume a class has an event defined as `Nickvision::Aura::Events::Event<Nickvision::Aura::Events::EventArgs> m_saved`.
+We will document exposure of this event as `Event<Nickvision::Aura::Events::EventArgs> Saved`.

+This means that the class provides the following method, allowing consumers to register callbacks to the event using the `+=` operator: `Nickvision::Aura::Events::Event<Nickvision::Aura::Events::EventArgs>& saved()`.

 ## Modules
 - [Nickvision::Aura](aura.md)
 - [Nickvision::Aura::Events](events.md)